tjgilpin/old-rectory/src/content/pages/the-crown.md

 type: subpage
 title: Crown
 url: http://secure.hotels.uk.com/webbookings/?HotelID=12288
-cta: Click here to book
+cta: Book now from £180
 ---
-One for the romantics.
+## One for the romantics

 Large, grand and opulent, Crown is decorated in pale grey with rich burgundy accents and hand finished portrait panels.
 A free standing bath big enough for two, sits within the room, whilst the bookcase hides its own secret toilet.
 A beautiful smoked grey glass chandelier completes the look.

 This room features;